The best lifetime pet insurance policies

 Bought By Many Complete insurance review: Complete is currently the most comprehensive type of pet insurance on the market.
 It comes with £15,000 for vet fees.

-Complete charges excess once a year rather than per claim and comes with an option of excess plus 20% co-payment, which gives you the opportunity to adjust your monthly premiums.
+Complete charges excess once a year rather than per claim and comes with an option of an excess of £69 or £99 plus 20% co-payment for pets under 9.
+This gives you the opportunity to adjust your monthly premiums.